Anxiety Aid is a free online course for students struggling to keep worry and anxiety in check.

 - tools and techniques that make a difference.

-The course we are running from March to April is now full.
-We plan to run the course again later in the year.
+The course running from April to May 2021 is now full.
+We plan to run the course again over the summer for postgraduate students only.

 Register your interest

 Use the link below to register your interest in the summer version of Anxiety Aid.
 We'll contact you when we have dates.